wincent/clipper/README.md

     # Or, if your version of netcat doesn't have socket support and you want to use socat:
     bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "socat - UNIX-CLIENT:~/.clipper.sock"

-    # tmux >= 1.8 and < 2.4: bind "Enter" in copy mode to both copy and forward to Clipper
+### tmux >= 1.8 but < 2.4

+    # Bind "Enter" in copy mode to both copy and forward to Clipper:
     bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"

+    # Or, if you are running on a platform where nc requires the `-N` switch (eg. Ubuntu):
+    bind-key -t vi-copy Enter copy-pipe "nc -N localhost 8377"

     # Or, if you are running Clipper on a UNIX domain socket:
     bind-key -t vi-copy Enter copy-pipe "nc -U ~/.clipper.sock"